ihrwein/ansible-syslog-ng/README.md

 If you assign `yes` or `no` to a variable, YAML treats it as a boolean value.
 In most cases you don't want this, so place these words between single or double quotes: `'yes'`, `'no'`.

-When you want to write a string into `syslog-ng.conf` (for example a hostname), you must double qoute it (`'"secure.example.com"'`) to get the right string in the config (`"secure.example.com"`).
+When you want to write a string into `syslog-ng.conf` (for example a hostname), you must double quote it (`'"secure.example.com"'`) to get the right string in the config (`"secure.example.com"`).
 You can swap the inner an outer quotation marks.

 You can find examples in the `defaults/main.yml` file.